thehomeclub/thcweb/README.md

-# Landing page built with Middleman and Foundation #
+# Landing page for The Home Club #